ietf-teep/architecture/draft-ietf-teep-architecture.md

 a root CA for TEE certificates might get compromised or its certificate might expire, or a Trust Anchor other than a root CA certificate may also expire or be compromised.
-TAMs are responsible for validating the entire TEE certificate chain, including the TEE certificate and any intermediate certificates up to the root certificate.
+TAMs are responsible for validating the entire TEE certificate path, including the TEE certificate and any intermediate certificates up to the root certificate.
 Such validation includes checking for certificate revocation.

-If a TEE certificate chain validation fails, the TEE might be rejected by a TAM, subject to the TAM's policy.
+If a TEE certificate path validation fails, the TEE might be rejected by a TAM, subject to the TAM's policy.
-To address this, some certificate chain update mechanism is expected from device OEMs, so that the TEE can get a new certificate chain that can be validated by a TAM.
+To address this, some certificate path update mechanism is expected from device OEMs, so that the TEE can get a new certificate path that can be validated by a TAM.
 In addition, the Trust Anchor in the TAM's Trust Anchor Store may need to be updated.